The Theatre Coffee

 They also sold cute kawaii heart-shaped vegan snacks that we bought and ate later on our train ride to Okunoshima.

 David read on twitter that there was a giant black cat in the Shinjuku train station puking out presents, so we obviously had to go to get souvenirs for Josipa.
 Here’s a flipagram of our visit.

 Kuumba du Falafel

-I took a suggestion from Kylie and went to Kuumba du Falafel for dinner.
+I went to Kuumba du Falafel for dinner.
 There’s just one guy who works there and not much seating, but he spoke some English and was able to make us a falafel plate.

 This vegetarian restaurant was recommended to me by Eidelyn.
 I wasn’t going to go because Happy Cow listed it as vegetarian, but she assured me that most things could be made vegan, so we went for breakfast.
 It was hard to find places open early in Japan because places typically open later and stay open later at night, so I was super excited that Island Veggie was open before 9am.